The Turkish Court to govern the legitimacy of the opposition party congress - ExBulletin

 The Turkish Court to govern the legitimacy of the opposition party congress

-Ankara, Turkey (AP), a Turkish court is expected to rule on Monday on the advisability of canceling an internal election to the leadership of the main opposition party of the countries on the alleged irregularities, a decision which could restore the former unpopular leader of the parties and ignite political tensions.
+Ankara, Türkiye – A Turkish court is expected to rule on Monday on the opportunity to cancel an election to the internal management of the country's main opposition party On alleged irregularities, a decision that could restore the former leader of unpopular parties and ignite political tensions.

-The Court of Ankara should return its verdict on the legitimacy of the 38th Congress of the Party of the Republican Peoples, or CHP, which was held in November 2023, which ousted the long -time chief Kemal Kilicdaglu and elected the current president Ozgur Ozel.
+The Court of Ankara should return its verdict on the legitimacy of the 38th Congress of the Party of the Republican Peoples, or CHP, held in November 2023, which ousted the longtime leader Kemal Kilicdaroglu and elected current president Ozgur Ozel.

 The case alleys electoral fraud, including the purchase of votes and procedural violations.
 The CHP denied the accusations, describing legal action as an attempt politically motivated by the government of President Recep Tayyip Erdogan to undermine the opposition by judicial pressure rather than as democratic means.